 Olallie Lake Resort is now open for the 2018 season!
 Store hours are 7am to 8pm seven days a week.
+Beginning Sept 9th, store hours will be 7:30am to 7:00pm.
 We will try to reply to emails and reservation requests within 48 hours, however it is difficult without constant internet.
 Thank you for understanding.

-Weather Update: Yesterday, August 18th, was sunny with a very light haze and the high was 88 degrees.
-The low overnight was 43 degrees.
-This morning is cool with clear blue skies!
+Weather Update: Yesterday, September 20th, was sunny with a high of 67 degrees.
+The low overnight was 37 degrees.
+This morning we had blue skies with light clouds moving in.

 Month of June Totals: Precipitation 1.18"; Snow 1.50"; 87 deg. high on June 24th; 30 deg. low on June 5th & 10th